 Benefits of CCP

-- Eligible high school students may earn college credit at no cost to students or families in courses taught by Miami University faculty.
+- Qualified students may earn college credit at no cost to students or families in courses taught by Miami University faculty.

 - All CCP students are assigned an advisor to assist them with scheduling and topics related to student success.

 - Students may select courses in the Ohio Transfer Module (OTM) or that have been identified as Transfer Assurance Guides (TAG) which guarantees these credits transfer to other public Ohio colleges and universities.

 Two options for enrollment for College Credit Plus (CCP)

 For Option A, which is less common, public, community, or non-public high school students choose, upon enrollment, college credit or both high school and college credit.
 In this case, the cost of the college tuition is funded entirely by the student's family.